Close ILTakeCare Suggestion

 Policy purchase, claims, renewal & more

 Car mileage can affect our car performance.
 Hence, we must know how to improve car mileage.
 Increasing your car mileage can help with fuel efficiency.
-Here are ten effective tips to improve your car’s mileage and reduce fuel expenses.
+Here are effective tips to improve your car’s mileage and reduce fuel expenses, factors that impact car mileage, and things that you should avoid to maximise the mileage.

 Regular maintenance and upkeep of your car’s engine are vital in maximising fuel efficiency.
 It includes changing the oil and oil filters per the manufacturer’s recommendations, replacing air filters when necessary, and ensuring that spark plugs are in good condition.
 A well-maintained engine performs optimally, burns fuel efficiently, and contributes to better mileage.